 - Be honest with yourself.
 Are you 100% sure of this idea?
 Which aspects of your life are you willing to work on?

 9 Signs You Need To Take A Break In Your Relationship

 Don’t go about saying you want a break if your partner watches your favorite show without you.
-Serious signs you need to take a break in a relationship are at most times staring right back at you.
-Unless you decide to look the other way, of course.
-Any of the signs listed below are viable reasons to take a break in a relationship.
+However, if you see serious signs you need to take a break in a relationship, it may be time to stop looking the other way.
+And what are those signs?
 So, keep reading to find out when taking a break in a relationship is a good idea:

 1. A fight is always on the horizon

 Doesn’t matter what you say, a fight always seems to emerge out of thin air.
-You’ll be left wondering what you even did wrong, but by that time it’ll be too late.
+You’re left wondering what you even did wrong, but by that time, it’ll be too late.
 The screaming match has already begun.
 You shouldn’t feel like you’re always treading on thin ice or that you have to think twice before saying anything.
 You two have no idea how to reconnect after a fight, so you hope the silent treatment will do the trick.

 It may seem like you can recall way more bad memories of your relationship than good ones.
 When you reach that stage, it’s important to take a break in a relationship for mental health.
-There won’t be any relationships left to harbor when you lose your mind.
+The relationship won’t mean a thing if, in the process of saving it, you lose your peace of mind.

 2. If you two are on-again, off-again

-If you can’t see a real future with the way things currently are in your relationship, you should realize there’s something considerably wrong.
+One of the most basic rules for taking a break in a relationship is re-shifting focus on your own needs.
+If you have a niggling feeling that something is amiss in your relationship or can’t see a real future with the way things currently are in your relationship, you should realize there’s something considerably wrong.
 A realization like that can eat away at you.
 Eventually, you’ll need to communicate your thoughts with your partner.